Cristian5tarellas/Wargames/Leviathan/Levels/Leviathan2.md

 ---

-## 🔍 Solution
+## 🔍 Exploration

-We begin by inspecting the current directory and the binary founded:
+We begin by inspecting the current directory and the discovered binary:

 ```bash
 leviathan2@gibson:~$ ls -l